K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 	}

 ### <div id='15'/>2.3.6.
-SampleMeteringOAuthService 추상화 클래스
+SampleMeteringOAuthService  Abstract Class

-UAA OAuthToken은 Abacus가 Secured로 운영될 경우, abucus-collector RESTAPI에 접근 하기 위해 필요하다.<br>
+UAA OAuthToken is needed to access abucus-collector RESTAPI if Abacus operates as Secured.<br>
-SampleMeteringOAuthService를 상속하는 클래스는 UAA OAuthToken을 취득하여 리턴하는 처리를 구현해야 한다.
+The class that inherits the SampleMeteringOAuthServicemust implement the process of acquiring and returning UAA OAuthToken.

 	package org.openpaas.servicebroker.service;
 	import org.openpaas.servicebroker.exception.ServiceBrokerException;